 As a registered charity, fellowship and National Academy, the Royal Society undertakes a range of activities that provide public benefit either directly or indirectly.
 These include providing financial support and funding programmes for scientists at various stages of their careers, organising scientific conferences to foster discussion, publishing scientific journals, electing outstanding scientists from around the world as Fellows and Foreign Members, and representing the UK to advocate for science and its benefits, including informing public policy.

-The Society is a registered charity and Council is the Trustee body under charity law.
-The Council members are responsible for preparing the Trustees’ annual report and the financial statements in accordance with applicable law and regulations.
+The Society is a registered charity and the Council is the Trustee body under charity law.
+The Council members are responsible for preparing the Trustees’ annual report and financial statements in accordance with applicable law and regulations.
+The report includes an update on the Society’s activities against its objectives and aims for the future, information about where the Society’s income comes from and how it is spent, and a summary of the principal risks and uncertainties.